 - 1. List all the student details studying in fourth semester 'C' section. - 2.
 Compute the total number of male and female students in each semester and in each section. - 3.
 Create a view of Test1 marks of student USN '1BI15CS101' in all subjects. - 4.
-Calculate the FinalIA (average of best two test marks) and update the corresponding table forall students. - 5.
-Categorize students based on the following criterion: If FinalIA = 17 to 20 then CAT - = 'Outstanding' If FinalIA = 12 to 16 then CAT = 'Average' If FinalIA < 12 then CAT - = 'Weak' Give these details only for 8th semester A, B, and C section students.
+Calculate the FinalIA (average of best two test marks) and update the corresponding table for all students. - 5.
+Categorize students based on the following criterion: If FinalIA = 17 to 20 then CAT = 'Outstanding' If FinalIA = 12 to 16 then CAT = 'Average' If FinalIA < 12 then CAT = 'Weak' Give these details only for 8th semester A, B, and C section students='Weak' Give these detailsonlyfor8th semester A, B, and C section students.

-Lab 5: Consider the schema for Company Database:
+Lab5: ConsidertheschemaforCompany Database:

-EMPLOYEE (SSN, Name, Address, Sex, Salary, SuperSSN,

-DNo)DEPARTMENT (DNo, DName, MgrSSN,
+EMPLOYEE (SSN, Name, Address, Sex, Salary, SuperSSN, DNo) DEPARTMENT (DNo, DName, MgrSSN, MgrStartDate)DLOCATION(DNo,DLoc) PROJECT(PNo,PName,PLocation,DNo) WORKS\ON(SSN, PNo,Hours)

-MgrStartDate) DLOCATION (DNo,DLoc)

-PROJECT (PNo, PName, PLocation, DNo)

-WORKS ON (SSN, PNo, Hours)
+WriteSQLqueriesto:

 - 1. Make a list of all project numbers for projects that involve an employee whose last name is 'Scott', either as a worker or as a manager of the department that controls the project. - 2.
-Show the resulting salaries if every employee working on the 'IoT' project is given a 10percent raise. - 3.
-Find the sum of the salaries of all employees of the 'Accounts' department, as well as themaximum salary, the minimum salary, and the average salary in this department - 4.
+Show the resulting salaries if every employee working on the 'IoT' project is given a 10 percent raise. - 3.
+Find the sum of the salaries of all employees of the 'Accounts' department, as well as the maximum salary, the minimum salary, and the average salary in this department - 4.
 Retrieve the name of each employee who works on all the projects controlled by department number 5 (use NOT EXISTS operator).
 For each department that has more than five employees, retrieve the department number and the number of its employees who are making more than Rs.
 6,00,000.